SarehPrice/Learn-Front-End-UI-Design-2020/README.md

 Programming Interview Youtube - https://www.youtube.com/playlist?list=PLWKjhJtqVAblv09G3sFgRMSeR0jnKQmJ9

+**100 Days of Code - putting this up here because the idea behind it is solid, reptition, accountability, and progress - https://www.100daysofcode.com/

 ______

 Content Management Systems

-Wordpress- There is a lot of jobs that will require you to know how to work with these -- Wordpress.org / Wordpress.com Drupal
+Wordpress- There is a lot of jobs that will require you to know how to work with these -- Wordpress.org / Wordpress.com

+Drupal

 Webflow (newer but has a lot of talk around it)

 ______